pietervdvn/ALGT/src/Assets/Manual/Thesis/7Conclusion.md

 We tried to strike the right balance between the formal and lightweight tools.

 - The language itself contains enough features to be practical, yet not too many, which might hinder formal proving of some properties.
-- All the tools available are modeled after well-known mathematical objects, such as BNF to capture the syntax and natural deduction to capture semantics and typecheckers
+- All the tools available are modeled after well-known mathematical objects, such as BNF to capture the syntax and natural deduction to capture semantics and typecheckers.
-- The semantics can be mechanically tested, increasing the formality and practicality of the tool
+- The semantics can be mechanically tested, increasing the formality and practicality of the tool.
 - A language specification is tested for many common bugs, by the typechecker, liveness- and completenesschecker, ...

 A workshop was given to members of Zeus WPI, where uniniated programmers tried to create a programming language.
 Most were able to create the syntax of their language, but as none were familiar with natural deduction, implementation of the semantics was somewhat difficult.